 Setting the base timing needs to be done with the ignition setup page open.
 Base timing is the process of synchronising the ECU's operations with the engines.
-This needs to be calibrated so that the ECU knows the crankshaft position at any point in time.
+This needs to be done so that the ECU knows what the engine is doing at any point in time.
 This is required for accurate fuel delivery and spark timing.

 First, go to the fuel setup page and disable the fuel injectors (at this stage it is not desired that the engine attempts to start).
-To reduce stress on the starter motor it is also advisable to remove the spark plugs to help the engine crank more freely when setting base timing.
+To reduce stress on started motor it is also advisable to remove the spark plugs to help the engine crank more freely when setting base timing.